Exploring the lifetime frontier with a beam-dump experiment at CiADS: Production modes and signal-event numbers

 \subsection{Meson decays}

 The signal-event numbers $N_S^{\pi^0/\eta}$ for dark photons from meson decays are computed with the following formula,

-where $N_{\text{POT}}$ is the total number of POT equal to the number of POT per year times the number of operation years, $f_{\pi^0/\eta}$ is the fragmentation factor of the corresponding meson defined as the number of the meson produced for each POT, and $\epsilon_{\text{cut\&acc.}}^{\pi^0/\eta}$ is the average decay probability of the dark photons produced from $\pi^0/\eta$ decays to both pass the lepton kinematic cuts and decay inside the fiducial volume (``acc.'' stands for ``acceptance'').
+where $N_{\text{POT}}$ is the total number of POT, equal to the number of POT per year times the number of operation years, $f_{\pi^0/\eta}$ is the fragmentation factor of the corresponding meson defined as the number of the meson produced for each POT, and $\epsilon_{\text{cut\&acc.}}^{\pi^0/\eta}$ is the average probability of the dark photons produced from $\pi^0/\eta$ decays to both pass the lepton kinematic cuts and decay inside the fiducial volume (``acc.'' stands for ``acceptance'').

-In Table~\ref{tab:fragmentation} we list the values of $f_{\pi^0}$ and $f_{\eta}$ for proton energies $E_p=600$ MeV, 2 GeV, and 9.3 GeV, respectively.
+In Table~\ref{tab:fragmentation} we list the values of $f_{\pi^0}$ and $f_{\eta}$ for proton energies $E_p=600$~MeV, 2~GeV, and 9.3~GeV, respectively.
 We have derived these values by performing detailed simulations with the tool GEANT4~\cite{GEANT4:2002zbu}.
-In the simulations, we have assumed a copper target of size $800\times800\times 1200$ mm$^3$, with the proton beam direction being 1200 mm long passing through the target.
+In the simulations, we have assumed a copper target of size $800\times800\times 1200$~mm$^3$, with the proton beam direction being 1200 mm long passing through the target.
 We have used the physics list \textit{QGSP\_BIC\_HP} in the GEANT4 simulation, and counted the primary $\pi^0$ and $\eta$ mesons produced inside the whole copper target.
 We have checked and found that the exact choice of the physics list of GEANT4 mainly affects the production rates of the considered mesons by up to about 50\%.
 This uncertainty of 50\% would alter the final sensitivity reach to the dark-photon kinetic mixing to a minor extent, and therefore we do not take it into account in the computation but only comment briefly here.
 For the computation of BR$(\pi^0/\eta\to\gamma\gamma')$ and BR$(\gamma'\to e^+ e^-)$, we refer to Sec.~\ref{sec:model}.
+Moreover, the kinematics of the initial pions and eta mesons are provided by the GEANT4 simulations.

 In order to determine $\epsilon_{\text{cut\&acc.}}^{\pi^0/\eta}$, we apply the technique of Monte-Carlo simulation.
 Scanning over decades of values of $m_{\gamma'}$ and $\epsilon$, we simulate the $\pi^0$ and $\eta$ meson decays, separately, into an SM photon and a dark photon, followed subsequently by the dark-photon decays into an electron-positron pair.
 For the $i^\text{th}$ simulated signal event, we first determine if the electron and positron pass the lepton cuts, and if so, compute the probability of the simulated dark photon in the event to decay inside the fiducial volume: